 Everyone on the show was racially white, including those with HPV; the two physicians; Mark Hefti, who’d made a film about HPV; and the man who discussed the death of his daughter from cervical cancer.
 This is what I mean when I write that white supremacy exists in the sexuality and medical field.
 In the end, I did not share my experience, but there were at least five women of Color—half of them survivors of cervical cancer and activists—who could have spoken on the show.

 The fact is, HPV affects all people.
 Henrietta Lacks, a Black woman, died of cervical cancer in 1951.
 Her cells were taken from her body without permission when she was found to have cervical cancer.
 They were the first “immortal” cells used in scientific research.
 Given this, how can Dr. Oz fail to represent people who are not racially white?
 It’s true that cancer is the leading cause of death among racially white people.
 But the CDC Office of Minority Health ranks deaths by various forms of cancer as the second-leading cause of death among Black people in the United States, especially breast and cervical cancer among Black women.
 Cancer is the second-leading cause of death among multiracial populations and Native Americans.
 It is the leading cause of death among Asians living in the United States (Vietnamese women have the highest rates of cervical cancer.)
-It is the leading cause of death among Native Hawaiian and Pacific Islanders, and among Latin@s.
+It is the leading cause of death among Native Hawaiian and Pacific Islanders, and among [email protected]

 False Assumption: HPV and Cervical Cancer Concern Only Heterosexual People